dakom/awsm-renderer/docs/ROADMAP.md

 - IBL

 - Is it right that specular isn't moving across sphere test when camera moves?

-- Instancing with different materials
-  - just write a storage buffer before draw call and use instance_index

 - fix "dev-release" mode (just base path?)